Training Language Models to Explain Their Own Computations: Privileged Access Confers Data-Efficiency

 \section{Privileged Access Confers Data-Efficiency}

 To answer where and why privileged access may be useful, we investigate whether it confers data-efficiency advantages over alternatives.
-We train Llama-3.1-8B, Qwen3-8B, and the nearest neighbor baseline on subsets of the training data of various sizes and investigate scaling trends.
-The scaling curve for the held-out SAE features (LM judge evaluation) is reported in~\Cref{fig:scaling_lm_judge}, while the scaling curves for the other metrics and evaluation settings can be found in~\Cref{fig:appendix_scaling}.
+We train Llama-3.1-8B, Qwen3-8B, and the nearest neighbor baseline on subsets of the training data of various sizes and plot scaling curves against SelfIE baseline in~\Cref{fig:scaling_simulator}.

-Generally speaking, self-explanation is more data-efficient than either training another explainer model or nearest neighbors.
-At 0.8\% of all training features (training on only 1024 samples per layer), Llama is already at 71\% of its end-performance.
-Qwen is only at 35\% of its end-performance and both forms of nearest neighbors (within- and across-layer) are at 55\% of their end-performance.
-Note that the end-performance of Llama is already higher than both Qwen and nearest neighbors, meaning this gap is further amplified in the low data regime.
-Llama at 0.8\% of training features achieves 92.9\% of the end-performance of all-layer nearest neighbors and 77.4\% of fully-trained Qwen.
-These results indicate that: \shadedsquare{ Training a model to generate descriptions of its own features is data-efficient, particularly compared to training other models to describe the target model's features. }
+In general, self-explanation is more data-efficient than training another explainer model or using nearest neighbors.
+At just 0.8\% of all training features (1024 samples per layer), Llama reaches 71\%, 80\%, 89\%, and 81\% of its end-performance on two metrics for held-out SAEs and simulator score for ACT and $\Delta$ACT respectively; Qwen reaches 35\%, 24\%, 46\%, and 66\%, and nearest neighbors reaches 55\%, 56\%, 55\%, and 75\%.
+As Llama’s end-performance is already higher than Qwen and nearest neighbors, this gap only widens in low-data regimes.
+Thus, \shadedsquare{ Training a model to generate descriptions of its own features is data-efficient, particularly compared to training other models to describe the target model's features. }

-This data-efficiency underscores the practical utility of self-explanation: annotating feature descriptions is expensive, and self-explanation training allows us to recover most of the performance with orders of magnitude less data.~\Cref{fig:scaling_lm_judge} shows that retrieving the top-1 SAE feature (i.e. nearest neighbors) from a feature dictionary of 32k samples per layer performs comparably to a self-explainer model trained on only 1k samples per layer---over a hundred times fewer features.
+This data-efficiency underscores the practical utility of self-explanation: annotating feature descriptions is expensive, and self-explanation training allows us to recover most of the performance of other explanation techniques with orders of magnitude less data.

-Finally, we speculate that the small amount of required data reflects what is minimally necessary to learn \textit{consistency} between activation patterns and verbalizations: perhaps minimal training is necessary if models are simply reusing existing circuits that generate activation patterns for verbalization.